thinkle-iacs/think-js/turtles.md

 Glossary
 --------
-attribute
+---
+**attribute**

-:   Some state or value that belongs to a particular object.
+Some state or value that belongs to a particular object.
 For example, `tess` has a color.

-canvas
+---
+**canvas**

-:   A surface within a window where drawing takes place.
+A surface within a window where drawing takes place.

-control flow
+---
+**control flow**

-:   See *flow of execution* in the next chapter.
+See *flow of execution* in the next chapter.

-for loop
+---
+**for loop**

-:   A statement in Python for convenient repetition of statements in the *body* of the loop.
+A statement in Python for convenient repetition of statements in the *body* of the loop.

-loop body
+---
+**loop body**

-:   Any number of statements nested inside a loop.
+Any number of statements nested inside a loop.
 The nesting is indicated by the fact that the statements are indented under the for loop statement.

-loop variable
+---
+**loop variable**

-:   A variable used as part of a for loop.
+A variable used as part of a for loop.
 It is assigned a different value on each iteration of the loop.

-instance
+---
+**instance**

-:   An object of a certain type, or class.  `tess` and `alex` are different instances of the class `Turtle`.
+An object of a certain type, or class.  `tess` and `alex` are different instances of the class `Turtle`.

-method
+---
+**method**

-:   A function that is attached to an object.
+A function that is attached to an object.
 Invoking or activating the method causes the object to respond in some way, e.g. `forward` is the method when we say `tess.forward(100)`.

-invoke
+---
+**invoke**

-:   An object has methods.
+An object has methods.
 We use the verb invoke to mean *activate the method*.
 Invoking a method is done by putting parentheses after the method name, with some possible arguments.
 So  `tess.forward()` is an invocation of the `forward` method.

-module
+---
+**module**

-:   A file containing Python definitions and statements intended for use in other Python programs.
+A file containing Python definitions and statements intended for use in other Python programs.
 The contents of a module are made available to the other program by using the `import` statement.

-object
+---
+**object**

-:   A "thing" to which a variable can refer.
+A "thing" to which a variable can refer.
 This could be a screen window, or one of the turtles we have created.

-range
+---
+**range**

-:   A built-in function in Python for generating sequences of integers.
+A built-in function in Python for generating sequences of integers.
 It is especially useful when we need to write a for loop that executes a fixed number of times.

-terminating condition
+---
+**terminating condition**

-:   A condition that occurs which causes a loop to stop repeating its body.
+A condition that occurs which causes a loop to stop repeating its body.
 In the `for` loops we saw in this chapter, the terminating condition has been when there are no more elements to assign to the loop variable.